mahmoud-sayed/stevdy-business-solutions-task/README.md

 Shoes-Shop is a mobile app built with react native I just learn it in the last 2 weeks
 - [Shoes-Shop](https://github.com/mahmoud-sayed/Shoes-Shop)

+## steps I'm making it now after delivering the task
+ - refactor the code to make it look better and shorter
+ - create reusable components for better code strucher